sannabenter/JEDI/documentation/userguide/output.rst

     JEDI terminated successfully.

-    "No reward is worth this."
-(Han Solo)
+    "You don't have to do this to impress me."
+(Princess Leia)

 The raw output shows both the strain energies of the ab initio calculations and the JEDI Analysis.
 The deviation can be interpreted as error of the harmonic approximation.
-This print out is followed by the percentages of the strain in each redundant internal mode.
+This print out is followed by the geometric change and the percentages of the strain in each redundant internal mode.
 Lastly, the isolated strains are added up in each class of redundant internal modes (bond lengths, bond angles and torsion angles).